This is the featured image of the Top Production Mistakes: Part 1 blog article.

 Here is the original and high-passed version.
 You'll notice that cutting away these low frequencies has little to no perceivable effect on the isolated sound.

-In an electronic production, chances are, you’ll have white noise or cymbal layer in the high end (10 kHz – 20 kHz).
-There is no denying that these frequencies are essential to a lot of sounds.
-However, leave them untouched, and the overall mix result will be sharp and potentially jarring.
-Take a four pole or steeper high-cut/low-pass filter and lower the cutoff frequency until you feel you’re taking away characteristic, important frequency content.
+People are generally aware of how important it is to low-cut most channels.
+However, I rarely hear about the importance of doing the same thing at the other end of the spectrum.
+In an electronic production, you'll probably have white noise or a cymbal layer in the high end (10 - 20 kHz).
+There is no denying that these frequencies are essential to many sounds.
+However, leave them untouched; the overall mix result will be sharp and potentially jarring.
+Take a four-pole or steeper high-cut/low-pass filter and lower the cutoff frequency until you feel you are removing characteristic, important frequency content.
 Then back off a little.
 Solo your white noise layer/channel.
-Then, see if the initial sound still sounds too thin or if the cut enables the white noise layer to come out better.
+Then, see if the initial sound still sounds too thin or if the cut enables the white noise layer to appear better.

 - Problem Frequencies

-Take an EQ band with a bell curve and add a significant amount of gain at a high “Q”.
-Then move the bell around until you hear a strange resonance or area that seems out of place.
-Compare completely removing the problem band with a notch setting to simply lowering the gain of the band and decide whether the removal or attenuation is more suitable.
-Then switch the band on and off (A-B) with the sound playing to see if the change is favorable or not.
+We've talked about treating the sound at each extremity of the frequency spectrum, but there are also things you can do to clean it up from the inside.
+Take an EQ band with a bell curve and add a significant gain at a high "Q." "Then move the bell around until you hear a strange resonance or area that seems out of place.
+Compare completely removing the problem band with a notch setting to simply lowering the band's gain and decide whether the removal or attenuation is more suitable.
+Then, switch the band on and off (A-B) with the sound playing to see if the change is favorable.

 2) Too Much Mud!

-Before applying reverb or delay, imagine what you’d expect it to do.
+In production lingo, 'm'd' 'usually refers to unintended, unwanted interference in the low-mid and low-end of your mix, making it seem crowded and damp.
+A common source of mud is the wet effect tails from reverb or delay that are difficult to distinguish and, thus, mold with different sounds, taking the focus away from the frequencies that need to be there.
+Before applying reverb or delay, imagine what you expect it to do.
 Do you want a long ambient tail?
-Do you simply want to add some body with a short decay?
-Once you’ve consciously figured that out, see if you have space in your mix to make that wet signal audible.
-Then, listen to all the elements while adjusting the dry/wet and find the driest setting at which the effect is apparent and meliorative to the track.
+Do you want to add somebody with a short decay?
+Once you've subconsciously figured that out, see if you have space in your mix to make that wet signal audible.
+Then, listen to all the elements while adjusting the dry/damp and find the driest setting at which the effect is apparent and meliorative to the track.

-– Return tracks
+- Return Tracks

 Top Mistakes - Reverb EQ

-Synth with EQ ~
+~Synth with EQ

-Gate
+- Gate

 3) Under-Mixed Drums

-As you can see from this image, my side-chain signal is essentially a white noise clip about as short as the drum transients.
-I’ve aligned it with the kick and snare to compress the synths at the right moment.
-The advantage of using a ghost-key instead of the drums themselves is that, with a ghost-key, the ducking will still happen even if the drums aren’t playing, creating that cliché pumping effect.
+As you can see from this image, my sidechain signal is a white noise clip about as short as the drum transients.
+I've aligned it with the kick and snare to compress the synths at the right moment.
+The advantage of using a ghost-key instead of the drums themselves is that, with a ghost-key, the ducking will still happen even if the drums aren't playing, creating that cliché pumping effect.

 Top Mistakes - Sidechain Signal